Primrose Hill railway station

 Primrose Hill was a railway station in Chalk Farm, in the London Borough of Camden, opened by the North London Railway as Hampstead Road in 1855.
 It was named Chalk Farm from 1862 until 1950, when it was given its final name.
 From the 1860s to 1915, it was linked with a formerly separate station opened by the London and North Western Railway in 1852.
 The station closed in 1992, and the platform buildings and canopies were removed in 2008.
+The remaining building was partially destroyed by fire in January 2026.